 I have two daughters, Ella and Juniper, who are my biggest inspirations (and my loudest critics!).
 My husband James is my number one recipe tester and my very favorite dinner companion.
-We live in the Hudson Valley of New York, and I’m blessed to be surrounded by amazing farms, food artisans and hiking trails!
+We live in the Hudson Valley of New York, and I’m so grateful to be surrounded by amazing farms, food, artisans and hiking trails!

 My readers are also my family.
 I absolutely love answering your questions, chatting with you in the comments, and seeing what you’re cooking on social media (don’t forget to tag me at @FromScratchFast!).
 You guys are the best.

 I truly love my job and feel so honored to have this space to share my passion with you.